-Sometimes life feels ordinary, time feels bad because it’s not going our way but just when we are about to part with it, we begin to see its real value.
+Sometimes life feels ordinary and the time feels bad because it’s not going our way but just when we are about to part with it, we begin to see its real value.
 It’s the same life, it’s the same donkey, but because someone else is placing a higher bid on it now, we up the ante too.
-Our stance changes, our priorities shift, we want it now.
+Our stance changes, our priorities shift, now we want it.

 Life does not know what you want, it only sees what you do.
 And even if it could understand what you want from it, it is too unattached, too wise to take you too seriously.
 Have you ever noticed how it flees in a split second?
 This is the life we dearly hold, protect, cherish, and cling to for decades.
 But, when it leaves, it does so abruptly, even cruelly.
 What can we possibly expect from our world, from others, when our own life refuses to look back at us disregarding the feelings we held for it all along.

 Whatever your present is, learn to be grateful and enjoy it.
 This is the way to take care of yourself.
 And, care, I may add, is a peculiar and a paradoxical sentiment.
 If you don’t take care, it’ll wear you out and you’ll be careworn.
 And if you do take care, it will set you free and you’ll be carefree.
 You choose.
 Carefully.
 Because, your life rests on your choices and your choices depend on your priorities, and they, in turn, depend on what you want.
 Let’s not hold time responsible for what is borne out of our desires and conditioning.

 Know time for what it is — ever moving.
 Discover yourself for what you are — eternal.
 If time’s soul is movement, yours is liberation.
 Beyond good and bad lies your truth.